SSbit01/secure-otp-server/README.md

 ### Secure by Design

-Generates cryptographically secure OTPs and encrypts session data using [AES-256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+Generates cryptographically secure OTPs and encrypts session data using [AES-256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode), which is extremely fast on modern CPUs because they have dedicated hardware acceleration ([AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set)), in addition to being quantum-resistant.

 ### Customizable